New

 The researchers then tested different TILs from the patient to

-find those that recognized one or more of these mutated proteins.
+find those that recognized one or more of these mutated

-possible inactivation of the infused T cells by factors in the
+the possible inactivation of the infused T cells by factors in

-later.
+months later.

-“This is an illustrative case report that highlights, once again,
+“This is an illustrative case report that highlights, once

-spectrum of cancers.”
+broader spectrum of cancers.”

 Investigators have seen similar results using mutation-targeted

-TIL treatment for patients in the same trial with other epithelial
+TIL treatment for patients in the same trial with other

-cancers, including liver cancer and colorectal cancer.
-Dr.
+epithelial cancers, including liver cancer and colorectal

-epithelial tumors are important because ACT has not been as
+patients with solid epithelial tumors are important because ACT

-successful with these kinds of cancers as with other types that
+has not been as successful with these kinds of cancers as with

-have more mutations.
+other types that have more mutations.

 He said the “big picture” here is this kind of treatment is not

 cancer-type specific.
-“All cancers have mutations, and that’s what
+“All cancers have mutations, and that’s

-best targets to treat the cancer.”
+to be the best targets to treat the cancer.”

 The research team includes Nikolaos Zacharakis, Ph.D.; Steven A.